FeatureBaseDB/general/proposal/client-design.md

 - `attribute get name: type`: An attribute which can only be read.
 - `any`: Any type.
 For instance, it is `interface{}` in the Go client, and `Object` in the Java client.
 - `int64`: Pilosa key type.
 It should ideally be 64bit integer, but if the language has no support for that, the client should use the biggest numeric type.
 For instance, Javascript supports a single 64bit floating point type, which can represent integers up to 53bits.
+- `TimeStamp`: a type which contains both date and time.
 - `Map<string, any>`: Map (or *dictionary*) with a string key and any type as the value type.
 - `List<int64>`: List of 64bit unsigned integers.
 - `serialize_type`: The type to serialize a PQL query into.